 During those eight and a half days in CubeLand, I emerged from behind the curtain and claimed what I know â€“ and, it is truly technical stuff.
 I also learned, thanks to Terry Starbucker, that it is okay to say "I’m not sure; I will ask" and that doesn’t diminish what I do know.

 I am glad I had the opportunity to experience CubeLand and I am glad to be back in my lively green home office with my Chief Feline Officer by my side.
-My task now is to take the best of CubeLand and implement it in my work life at home.If you enjoyed this post, consider buying me a cafe mocha.
+My task now is to take the best of CubeLand and implement it in my work life at home.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.